Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Oct 06 2018 Finished (first time): Oct 17 2018

-My review: In the 11th volume of the Dark Elf series, Drizzt, Catti-Brie, Bruenor and Wulfgar travel South to try to destroy the evil Crystal Shard.
+In the 11th volume of the Dark Elf series, Drizzt, Catti-Brie, Bruenor and Wulfgar travel South to try to destroy the evil Crystal Shard.
 Along the way Wulfgar has to confront the internal daemons born during his ordeal as a prisoner, Artemis has to come to terms with his new old life, and Jarlaxle is extending his reach further toward the surface.
-I liked this book, the plot is fast paced and entertaining, but some parts of it really troubled me: I did not like the unjustified use of violence, and the use of hateful language. (★★★)
+I liked this book, the plot is fast paced and entertaining, but some parts of it really troubled me: I did not like the unjustified use of violence, and the use of hateful language.

 Started: Oct 15 2011 Finished: Oct 28 2011

-The Fall (The Strain Trilogy, #2)
+The Fall (The Strain Trilogy, #2)by Guillermo del Toro (2011)

-My review: The second volume of the strain trilogy is a page turner as the first one: it is impossible to put down once you start it.
+The second volume of the strain trilogy is a page turner as the first one: it is impossible to put down once you start it.
 One of the problem I had with The Strain was that it felt more like a screenplay than a book.
 The plot was thin and too little focus was given to the main characters: a lot of space was given to side scenes to build the atmosphere, really little to character development.
 The Fall is a little better on this respect, there is more space for the plot to thicken and develop.
-There is no real character development, but this is a fast paced action book, and it delivers on that regard. (★★★)
+There is no real character development, but this is a fast paced action book, and it delivers on that regard.

 Started: Sep 22 2011 Finished: Oct 14 2011

-Winds of Fury (Mage Winds #3)
+Winds of Fury (Mage Winds #3)by Mercedes Lackey

-My review: The final volume of the Mage Winds trilogy is more epic and hard to put down than the previous two.
+The final volume of the Mage Winds trilogy is more epic and hard to put down than the previous two.
 It reference quite often the Mage Wars trilogy, that I recommend to read beforehand.
 In this book Elspeth, Darkwind, and Firesong are back to a Valdemar that has lost its magic shield protection and it is being attacked by Ancar of Hardon and Falconsbane.
-The only hope Valdemar survival is a stealth attack to the heart of the enemy kingdom. (★★★★)
+The only hope Valdemar survival is a stealth attack to the heart of the enemy kingdom.

 Started: Aug 14 2011 Finished: Sep 22 2011

-The Strain (The Strain Trilogy, #1)
+The Strain (The Strain Trilogy, #1)by Guillermo del Toro (2010)

-My review: I had very little expectations when I started this book.
+I had very little expectations when I started this book.
 Even if Del Toro is a great movie director, I had no idea how good a writer he could be: books are a completely different medium.
 Moreover books with two authors tend to be worse (on average).
 Well, it may not have a groundbreaking plot, but it's really a page turner, it is impossible to put down once you start it.
 I burn through the first 200 pages in 2 working days.
 Unfortunately, the book at the end feel like a screenplay more than a book.
 Many little scene are stitched together creating a relatively thin plot.
-Too little focus is given to the main characters: a lot of space is given to side scenes to build the atmosphere, really little to character development. (★★★)
+Too little focus is given to the main characters: a lot of space is given to side scenes to build the atmosphere, really little to character development.

 Started: Aug 02 2011 Finished: Aug 10 2011

-Winds of Change (Mage Winds, #2)
+Winds of Change (Mage Winds, #2)by Mercedes Lackey

-My review: The story is entertaining and never boring, but it feels episodic, almost as if it was serialized on a newspaper.
+The story is entertaining and never boring, but it feels episodic, almost as if it was serialized on a newspaper.
 I like the settings and the characters created by the author, but this series is not as epic and powerful as the previous two set in the same world of Valdemar.
 Princess Elspeth has reached K'Sheyna vale to find the long lost gift of magic and to fight Ancar of Hardon.
 Unfortunately things in the vale are not easy, even after the defeat of the legendary Falconsbane.
-The magic node at the center of the vale is unstable, and Skif and Nyara, Elspeth and Darkwind must come to term with their feelings. (★★★★)
+The magic node at the center of the vale is unstable, and Skif and Nyara, Elspeth and Darkwind must come to term with their feelings.

 Started: Jun 24 2011 Finished: Aug 01 2011

-Maybe the Moon
+Maybe the Moonby Armistead Maupin

-My review: Armistead Maupin take a break from his beloved "Tales of the city" characters and San Francisco to the sunnier South California.
+Armistead Maupin take a break from his beloved "Tales of the city" characters and San Francisco to the sunnier South California.
 This book is a fictional diary of Cady, a little person, that even if talented, has an hard time to find a job in Hollywood because of her height.
-The book is a joy to read, fun and witty, and I strongly recommend it. (★★★★)
+The book is a joy to read, fun and witty, and I strongly recommend it.

 Started: Jun 13 2011 Finished: Jun 23 2011

-by Geraldine Brooks (2006)
+Marchby Geraldine Brooks (2006)

-My review: In this Pulitzer prize winner book, Geraldine Brooks follows the steps that led Mr. March (the father of Louisa May Alcott's Little Women) to leave his family behind to join the anti-slavery Union cause during the America Civil War.
+In this Pulitzer prize winner book, Geraldine Brooks follows the steps that led Mr. March (the father of Louisa May Alcott's Little Women) to leave his family behind to join the anti-slavery Union cause during the America Civil War.
 The story told by Mr. March is drastically different from the optimistic child tale we are accustomed to.
 The moral certainties and optimistic views of Little Women are shattered in this extremely honest and sincere portrait of a country at war with itself.
 The horrors of slavery, war, and the weaknesses and hypocrisies of the human nature are exposed and laid bare for the reader to see.
-But the book is not only an incredible historical portrait of the Civil War, it is also a psychological novel focusing on the complex marriage of a man that struggle to live up to the person that he would like to be, and a courageous woman that has to bear the cost of her husband choices. (★★★★★)
+But the book is not only an incredible historical portrait of the Civil War, it is also a psychological novel focusing on the complex marriage of a man that struggle to live up to the person that he would like to be, and a courageous woman that has to bear the cost of her husband choices.

 Started: May 27 2011 Finished: Jun 12 2011

-My review: In this volume Drizzt follows Catti-brie south on the sword coast.
+In this volume Drizzt follows Catti-brie south on the sword coast.
 They join the anti-pirate Captain Deudermont's boat, the Sea Sprite.
 An enemy from the past, Errtu, helped by the Goddess Loth, is plotting revenge against the dark elf, and disrupts the heroes life again.
 Assisted by one of the lunatic mages of the Harpel family, Drizzt, Catti-brie and Capitan Deudermont find themselves looking for a mysterious island in the middle of the ocean.
-The book is entertaining, but there's nothing really original or noticeable to be said about it. (★★)
+The book is entertaining, but there's nothing really original or noticeable to be said about it.

 Started: May 22 2011 Finished: May 26 2011

-Cycle of Hatred (World of WarCraft, #1)
+Cycle of Hatred (World of WarCraft, #1)by Keith R.A.
+DeCandido

-My review: The frail alliance between the orcs and the human in Durotar is shaky and some forces are working to destabilize them even more.
+The frail alliance between the orcs and the human in Durotar is shaky and some forces are working to destabilize them even more.
 Lady Proudmore and Thrall appears to be the only one believing in it.
-Even if the scale of the events of the story is not as epic as the one the previous volumes got us used to, the plot is quite intriguing and this short book is quite hard to put down once started. (★★★)
+Even if the scale of the events of the story is not as epic as the one the previous volumes got us used to, the plot is quite intriguing and this short book is quite hard to put down once started.

 Started: May 18 2011 Finished: May 21 2011

-My review: In this installment of the legend of the drow series, Drizzt, Cattie-brie, Bruenor and their many allies found themselves involved in a mayor war against an invading drow army led by Matron Baenre.
+In this installment of the legend of the drow series, Drizzt, Cattie-brie, Bruenor and their many allies found themselves involved in a mayor war against an invading drow army led by Matron Baenre.
 Old enemies and allies from the past resurface changing the battle outcome when least expected.
-Book 9 is more engaging and more epic than the previous ones. (★★★)
+Book 9 is more engaging and more epic than the previous ones.

 Started: Apr 17 2011 Finished: May 17 2011

-The Currents of Space (Galactic Empire, #2)
+The Currents of Space (Galactic Empire, #2)by Isaac Asimov

-My review: The story take place on the word of Florinia, the only source in the universe of precious kyrt.
+The story take place on the word of Florinia, the only source in the universe of precious kyrt.
 The inhabitant are subjugated and kept in ignorance by the Sarkite.
 Things start to change when a scientist is found on Sark with his memories wiped because dangerous for the universe balance.
 Asimov wrote some extraordinary books, as well as some so-and-so ones.
 This book sits in the middle.
-It is well-written and quite entertaining, but it is not as memorable or powerful as others like pebble in the sky. (★★★)
+It is well-written and quite entertaining, but it is not as memorable or powerful as others like pebble in the sky.

 Started: Apr 05 2011 Finished: Apr 16 2011

-My review: The Dragonlance books will always have a special place in my heart.
+The Dragonlance books will always have a special place in my heart.
 I used to read them when I was a kid.
 I still remember many summer days spent outdoors, protected by the hot sun rays by an old silk tree, with my nose in one of the book of the series.
 I would spend hour after hour lost in those pages, until it was too dark to read or it was time for dinner.
 Reading this book was like falling back in time.
 I was no longer in my San Francisco apartment, but I was back again in that field in Italy, under that Silk tree, caressed by the hot Italian sun, surrounded by green walls of flowers.
 It did not really matter that the story is actually not that great, or that some of the plot twists are forced and do not really make sense.
 What it matters is to find again those characters that I loved so much and I grew up with, to witness again their adventures.
 This book is certainly one of the least original of the whole saga, but it is at the same time one of the most touching and powerful.
 Even if the plot is simple and does not flow smoothly, it manages to bring back the kid that so avidly read all those books in his youth many years ago.
 It brought me the joy and the happiness of that time, and the bitter realization that those times are over.
-Reading the last pages was saying goodbye to the characters that saw me grew up, and to that kid that spent so many days with his nose in those books. (★★★★)
+Reading the last pages was saying goodbye to the characters that saw me grew up, and to that kid that spent so many days with his nose in those books.

 Started: Mar 19 2011 Finished: Apr 04 2011

-The Sundering (WarCraft: War of the Ancients, #3)
+The Sundering (WarCraft: War of the Ancients, #3)by Richard A. Knaak (2005)

-My review: I am quite surprised that a book series based on a popular videogame turned out to be so entertaining and enjoyable.
+I am quite surprised that a book series based on a popular videogame turned out to be so entertaining and enjoyable.
 In this action packed, fast paced final chapter the beloved characters from the previous war of the ancients trilogy find themselves facing the burning legion, Deathwing, and the ancient Gods at once.
 On their side the dragons, including the Aspects, and all the semi-gods.
 The world of Azeroth will dramatically change, sundered into pieces.
-A good read for the lovers of fantasy even if they never played the videogame. (★★★★)
+A good read for the lovers of fantasy even if they never played the videogame.

 Started: Mar 06 2011 Finished: Mar 18 2011

-My review: This volume contains both Alice in Wonderland and Through the looking-glass, along with annotations by well-known mathematician Martin Gardner.
+This volume contains both Alice in Wonderland and Through the looking-glass, along with annotations by well-known mathematician Martin Gardner.
 I read few months ago the first story with no annotations, and, even if I liked it, I felt like I was missing something.
 There are a lot of historical and cultural references that are impossible to get if you are not a Victorian England expert.
 One of my colleagues came to the rescue and borrowed me this version of the book, and, what a difference those annotation made!
 It was like reading a different book.
 Even more interesting was the critical introduction, that really changed my perception of it.
 Charles Lutwidge Dodgson had a strong fascination for young girls, that was apparently common during the Victorian times.
 The author cultivated his friendships with his young friends, created stories full of wonders and references to nursery rhymes to fascinate them.
 The book has plenty of this, mixed with a sense of sorrow at the realization that the child-friends are growing fast and with fear that they are going to forget the author.
 It is definitely quite an interesting book.
-I strongly recommend an annotated version to truly understand it and appreciate it. (★★★★)
+I strongly recommend an annotated version to truly understand it and appreciate it.

 Started: Feb 10 2011 Finished: Mar 05 2011

-My review: In this volume Drizzt goes back to his homeland, to meet many of the enemies that he thought he had left behind.
+In this volume Drizzt goes back to his homeland, to meet many of the enemies that he thought he had left behind.
 I was not crazy for the previous volumes of this fantasy series, but this volume is definitely more entertaining than the previous ones.
-Even if some of the premises and the morals of the story are weak, it is quite enjoyable and fun to read. (★★★)
+Even if some of the premises and the morals of the story are weak, it is quite enjoyable and fun to read.

 Started: Jan 30 2011 Finished: Feb 09 2011

-Of Blood and Honor
+Of Blood and Honorby Chris Metzen (2000)

-My review: Warcraft: Of Blood and Honor is the forth novel set in Blizzard Entertainment's Warcraft universe.
+Warcraft: Of Blood and Honor is the forth novel set in Blizzard Entertainment's Warcraft universe.
 It is the story of Tirion, a human paladin, that struggle with his belief system.
 He comes to realize that he was prejudiced and biased.
 Even if it is a short story, it is quite entertaining and heart lifting.
-The Warcraft book series has been full of unexpected surprises. (★★★★)
+The Warcraft book series has been full of unexpected surprises.

 Started: Jan 20 2011 Finished: Jan 29 2011

-My review: I started reading this book when I just started learning English.
+I started reading this book when I just started learning English.
 I found it too difficult at the time and I put it down.
 Almost 18 years later I started reading it again and it was quite an interesting surprise.
 I am still trying to find a sense out of it though.
-I should read the annotated version. (★★★★)
+I should read the annotated version.

 Started: Jan 01 2010 Finished: Jan 22 2011

-The Stars, Like Dust
+The Stars, Like Dustby Isaac Asimov

-My review: This book was quite a disappointment.
+This book was quite a disappointment.
 I really enjoyed the previous volume of the Empire series and I had high expectations.
 While very entertaining "The Star, Like Dust" has a quite uninteresting storyline.
 Some of the "twists" are so banal and stereotypical to make you yawn.
 I guess the book was less un-original in the 50s, but this book has very little to offer to a modern reader.
-My advice: if pick Asimov's Pebble in the Sky instead. (★★)
+My advice: if pick Asimov's Pebble in the Sky instead.

 Started: Jan 08 2011 Finished: Jan 11 2011

-Dress Your Family in Corduroy and Denim
+Dress Your Family in Corduroy and Denimby David Sedaris (2004)

 Started: Dec 30 2010 Finished: Jan 07 2011

-The Demon Soul (WarCraft: War of the Ancients, #2)
+The Demon Soul (WarCraft: War of the Ancients, #2)by Richard A. Knaak (2004)

-My review: While the first volume of the trilogy did not flow smoothly, this second volume does not have the same issues and is quite entertaining and fast paced.
-While Malfurion Stormrage and his brother, along with Rhonin, Krasus, Brox and Tyrande fight with all the night elves against the demons of the burning legion that are devastating Azeroth, the dragons, guided by Neltharion, are working on a powerful artifact to stop the demons. (★★★★)
+While the first volume of the trilogy did not flow smoothly, this second volume does not have the same issues and is quite entertaining and fast paced.
+While Malfurion Stormrage and his brother, along with Rhonin, Krasus, Brox and Tyrande fight with all the night elves against the demons of the burning legion that are devastating Azeroth, the dragons, guided by Neltharion, are working on a powerful artifact to stop the demons.

 Started: Dec 05 2010 Finished: Dec 27 2010

-The Night Watch
+The Night Watchby Sarah Waters

-My review: The Night Watch is the story of four commoners in World War II London, coping with personal and historical tragedies during air raids, black-outs and rationing.
+The Night Watch is the story of four commoners in World War II London, coping with personal and historical tragedies during air raids, black-outs and rationing.
 It is a story of loss, illicit affairs, desperation, hope, and love.
 Historical novels and movies have the tendency to be epic, to turn the characters into heroes, events into epics.
 As a result it is hard to identify with the characters, to understand what was like to live those events.
 The Night Watch does not fall in that trap.
 Its WWII London and its characters are just commoners, with common weaknesses, hopes, fears and tragedies.
 As a result it is impossible to not identify with them.
 It is impossible to not experience all the horrors, the destruction, the fears they experience, or not to share their hopes or their joy for historically insignificant but extremely real events.
-The result is an extremely powerful novel, able to shake the reader to the core. (★★★★★)
+The result is an extremely powerful novel, able to shake the reader to the core.

 Started: Oct 10 2010 Finished: Dec 04 2010

-My review: All the characters of the previous books are back in this installment of the Dark Elf series that made Salvatore one of the most famous fantasy writers of the 20th century.
+All the characters of the previous books are back in this installment of the Dark Elf series that made Salvatore one of the most famous fantasy writers of the 20th century.
 Drizzt, Brueneor, and Regis are preparing for the marriage of Cattie-brie and Wulfgar, when some of the enemies of the past (Entreri, Drizzt's surviving siblings) come back when least expected.
 This is one of the worst books of the dark elf saga.
-The book appeal is in its familiar characters and settings. (★★)
+The book appeal is in its familiar characters and settings.

 Started: Sep 16 2010 Finished: Oct 09 2010

-By the Sword (Valdemar, #9)
+By the Sword (Valdemar, #9)by Mercedes Lackey

-My review: By The Sword is the story of Kerowyn, the granddaughter of Kethry and Tarma (appeared in the previous book "OathBound" and "OathBreakers").
+By The Sword is the story of Kerowyn, the granddaughter of Kethry and Tarma (appeared in the previous book "OathBound" and "OathBreakers").
 Kerowyn is a smart intelligent and strong young woman that does not fit at all the model of the "noble women" in her country.
 Kerowyn slowly understand that her happiness and self-worth is more important of social acceptance by a narrow-minded set of individuals.
 The feminist themes of the last century american fantasy feminist movement (e.g. Marion Zimmer Bradley) are still there, but softened and made more palatable to the mainstream readers.
-Entertaining, but not daring as some of Lackey's previous books. (★★★)
+Entertaining, but not daring as some of Lackey's previous books.

 Started: Sep 01 2010 Finished: Sep 15 2010

-My review: Every volume of Tales of the City is a portrait of San Francisco in a particular moment in time.
+Every volume of Tales of the City is a portrait of San Francisco in a particular moment in time.
 Each volume captures the dreams, the fears, the atmosphere of the city, and recreates the struggles and the achievements on the time.
 The actors are, as always, the loved inhabitants of Barbary lane.
 The settings are San Francisco in the 80s, AIDS, and the new and old struggles of family life (love, career, infidelity, and compromise).
-Enjoyable read, bitter sweet and wise. (★★★★)
+Enjoyable read, bitter sweet and wise.

 Started: Aug 01 2010 Finished: Aug 15 2010

-My review: In the third volume of the (original) series, Drizzt, Wulfgar, Cattie-Brie, and Bruenor give chase to the assasin Entreri to save their friend Regis.
+In the third volume of the (original) series, Drizzt, Wulfgar, Cattie-Brie, and Bruenor give chase to the assasin Entreri to save their friend Regis.
 Entertaining and well written, the third volume focuses on racial (and other types of) bias, and teaches the reader to go beyond the stereotypes that society feed to us.
-It also focus on the adverse effect of xenophobia (and any other type of prejudice) on the victims and their self-respect. (★★★★)
+It also focus on the adverse effect of xenophobia (and any other type of prejudice) on the victims and their self-respect.

 Started: Jul 10 2010 Finished: Jul 24 2010

-The Well of Eternity (WarCraft: War of the Ancients, #1)
+The Well of Eternity (WarCraft: War of the Ancients, #1)by Richard A. Knaak (2004)

-My review: Rhonin and Krassus (previously featured in "day of the dragon") and Broxigar (an orc working under Thrall, previously featured in "the lord of the clans") separately start investigating a strange and potentially dangerous magic anomaly.
+Rhonin and Krassus (previously featured in "day of the dragon") and Broxigar (an orc working under Thrall, previously featured in "the lord of the clans") separately start investigating a strange and potentially dangerous magic anomaly.
 The three heroes end up being thrown back in time (just in time to catch the first attempt of Sargas to destroy the world with his burning legions).
 The book brings together familiar characters from some of the previous Warcraft books.
 While it is not necessary to read those books before, it certainly helps.
 The book is fun to read and explore the history of Azeroth.
 Finally some of the WoW missions are more understandable.
-This said, the story does not flow naturally: some of the character actions are clearly aimed at pushing the story in a particular direction, but they are often not credible and unnatural. (★★★)
+This said, the story does not flow naturally: some of the character actions are clearly aimed at pushing the story in a particular direction, but they are often not credible and unnatural.

 Started: Jul 03 2010 Finished: Jul 09 2010

-Pebble in the Sky (Galactic Empire, #3)
+Pebble in the Sky (Galactic Empire, #3)by Isaac Asimov

-My review: This book made me understand why Isaac Asimov is considered one of the fathers of science fiction.
+This book made me understand why Isaac Asimov is considered one of the fathers of science fiction.
 The book is impossible to put down: I found myself staying up all night to see how it ends.
 On top of being so entertaining, the book also explores interesting themes like xenophobia, and how Religion ("customs" and "traditions" in the book) can potentially be used to enslave people.
-I recently read Asimov's Robot's series (that was fun, but not that special), and this is by far superior. (★★★★★)
+I recently read Asimov's Robot's series (that was fun, but not that special), and this is by far superior.

 Started: Jun 30 2010 Finished: Jul 02 2010

-The Stolen Throne (Dragon Age, #1)
+The Stolen Throne (Dragon Age, #1)by David Gaider

-My review: A good read for fans of Dragon Age origins.
+A good read for fans of Dragon Age origins.
 It explores the history of Ferelden before the beginning of the videogame.
 This is the story of Prince Maric, the son of the Rebel queen, fighting to get back the throne that was taken from his grandfather by the Orlaisian Emperor.
 It is rather a sad story, of people sacrificing their love and repressing their feelings in order to perform what they believe to be their duty.
-Entertaining. (★★★)
+Entertaining.

 Started: Jun 07 2010 Finished: Jun 29 2010

-Winds of Fate (Mage Winds #1)
+Winds of Fate (Mage Winds #1)by Mercedes Lackey (1992)

-My review: I have been slowly reading Mercedes Lackey's Valdemar book series in order of publication.
+I have been slowly reading Mercedes Lackey's Valdemar book series in order of publication.
 With this book her writing style and skills have reached maturity.
 The story flows really well, the characters are surprisingly human, more fascinating because of their limitations and short-falling than for their magic powers.
 The book uses all the tricks of modern fiction to capture the reader and it is very hard to put down.
 While very entertaining and well written, there is something missing when compared with her less polished and rougher earlier work.
 Her earlier work was strongly influenced by / part of the feminist fantasy movement and that made her work more controversial, less mainstream and less easy to sell, but intriguing, interesting and deeper.
 The fantasy world was used as a setting to investigate real-world issues, or as utopia, a world to look forward to.
-I really hope these (difficult) themes will come back in her later books. (★★★)
+I really hope these (difficult) themes will come back in her later books.

 Started: May 17 2010 Finished: Jun 06 2010

-Streams of Silver (Forgotten Realms: Icewind Dale, #2; Legend of Drizzt, #5)
+Streams of Silver (Forgotten Realms: Icewind Dale, #2; Legend of Drizzt, #5)by R.A.
+Salvatore (2007)

-My review: The original Drizzt trilogy is rather entertaining (and this cannot be said of the later "prequel" volumes).
+The original Drizzt trilogy is rather entertaining (and this cannot be said of the later "prequel" volumes).
 Even if there is nothing really groundbreaking and unique, it is a fun and enjoyable read.
-It also teaches young reader to go beyond society biases and to judge people by their actions and character. (★★★)
+It also teaches young reader to go beyond society biases and to judge people by their actions and character.

 Started: May 10 2010 Finished: May 16 2010

-by Colm Tóibín
+The Masterby Colm Tóibín

-My review: Like Michael Cunningham in The Hours, Colm Toibin captures the extraordinary mind and heart of a great writer.
+Like Michael Cunningham in The Hours, Colm Toibin captures the extraordinary mind and heart of a great writer.
 Beautiful and profoundly moving, The Master tells the story of a man born into one of America's first intellectual families who leaves his country in the late nineteenth century to live in Paris, Rome, Venice, and London among privileged artists and writers.
-In stunningly resonant prose, Toibin captures the loneliness and the hope of a master of psychological subtlety whose forays into intimacy inevitably failed those he tried to love. (★★★★)
+In stunningly resonant prose, Toibin captures the loneliness and the hope of a master of psychological subtlety whose forays into intimacy inevitably failed those he tried to love.

 Started: Apr 03 2010 Finished: May 09 2010

-The Crystal Shard (Forgotten Realms: Icewind Dale, #1; Legend of Drizzt, #4)
+The Crystal Shard (Forgotten Realms: Icewind Dale, #1; Legend of Drizzt, #4)by R.A.
+Salvatore (2007)

-My review: This is the book that started the legend of Drizzt (interestingly enough, Drizzt is not the main character in here).
+This is the book that started the legend of Drizzt (interestingly enough, Drizzt is not the main character in here).
 The book is definitely more compelling and interesting than each of all the three prequel books that I have read so far.
 I like the message the book sends to young reader: judge people by their actions and by what they are, not by insignificant characteristics like the color of the skin, or their nationality, etc. Free yourself of all the inherited traditional biases and preconceptions.
-Enjoyable book. (★★★)
+Enjoyable book.

 Started: Mar 28 2010 Finished: Apr 02 2010

-The Last Guardian (WarCraft, #3)
+The Last Guardian (WarCraft, #3)by Jeff Grubb

-My review: This is the story of the apprenticeship of Khadgar under Medivh, a powerful and revered mage, vested with the title and the power of guardian of Tirisfal.
+This is the story of the apprenticeship of Khadgar under Medivh, a powerful and revered mage, vested with the title and the power of guardian of Tirisfal.
 Mysterious events in the background appears to be linked: demons murder mages, orcs are suddenly appearing out of nowhere.
 The storytelling is quite good, it is hard to put the book down.
-The story is interesting, but nothing more can be said. (★★★)
+The story is interesting, but nothing more can be said.

 Started: Mar 22 2010 Finished: Mar 27 2010

-by Mary Renault
+The Charioteerby Mary Renault

-My review: This is the story of Laurie, an injured world war II soldier, recovering from his injuries in a hospital.
+This is the story of Laurie, an injured world war II soldier, recovering from his injuries in a hospital.
 While there he meets a Quaker and conscience objector, Andrew, whom he slowly falls in love with.
 The love is strictly platonic, both men haven't even come to terms with their homosexuality, or even realized that they are gay.
 Then Laurie meets his school senpai, his never confessed first love.
-It is at this point that the story become quite interesting (after a very slow start) in the discovery of the humanity and fragility of each character. (★★★★)
+It is at this point that the story become quite interesting (after a very slow start) in the discovery of the humanity and fragility of each character.

 Started: Feb 19 2010 Finished: Mar 21 2010

-The Tales of Beedle the Bard
+The Tales of Beedle the Bardby J.K.
+Rowling (2008)

-My review: A collection of fairy tales taking place in the Harry Potter universe.
+A collection of fairy tales taking place in the Harry Potter universe.
 The book very short (done-reading-in-30-minutes short), but it is relatively entertaining.
 The highlight of the book are the Dumbledore's commentaries: the author get back at the fundamentalists that accused her books of introducing kids to witchcraft.
-Profits from the book sales goes to a non-profit organization aimed at helping child in need. (★★★)
+Profits from the book sales goes to a non-profit organization aimed at helping child in need.

 Started: Feb 18 2010 Finished: Feb 18 2010

-Lord of the Clans (WarCraft, #2)
+Lord of the Clans (WarCraft, #2)by Christie Golden

-My review: I usually stay away from video-game inspired books.
+I usually stay away from video-game inspired books.
 They tend to capitalize on the success of the game and end up being horrible books.
 That's why this book was such a pleasant surprise.
 The books tells the story of Thrall, an enslaved Orc, raised by intolerant and racist humans to use him as a weapon.
 It is the story of an oppressed Race that finds the strength to fight for the right of self-determination and for freedom.
-I really enjoyed, I strongly recommend it. (★★★★)
+I really enjoyed, I strongly recommend it.

 Started: Feb 12 2010 Finished: Feb 14 2010

-A Sight for Sore Eyes
+A Sight for Sore Eyesby Ruth Rendell

-My review: I started reading the book and I was immediately captured by the deep psychological analysis of the main character, Teddy, a psychopath.
+I started reading the book and I was immediately captured by the deep psychological analysis of the main character, Teddy, a psychopath.
 The author led the reader in Teddy's mind.
 Suddenly it is easy to understand his way of thinking, and even relate and be sympathetic towards him.
 This is the kind of book that is impossible to put down once started, the kind of book you end up reading until an early hour in the morning to realize you need to be at work few hours later.
 (Spoiler alert, stop reading now if you want to read this book).
 What bothered me is that the author clearly felt the need to punish her character at the end.
 The book starts as a completely objective analysis of Teddy, but the ending is a subjective moral judgement of his character.
-While we all agree with the author, the conclusion goes against the premises of her work and taints her achievement. (★★★★)
+While we all agree with the author, the conclusion goes against the premises of her work and taints her achievement.

 Finished: Feb 02 2010

-My review: I love fantasy, D&D, and I was told that the Drizzt series is quite a good one.
+I love fantasy, D&D, and I was told that the Drizzt series is quite a good one.
 Unfortunately, as for the previous books in the series, the story is not that great.
 It really does feel like a prequel written poorly and quickly to leverage on the success of the previously very successful books.
 It was entertaining, but I won't recommend it.
-I will keep reading at this point, hopefully I'll get soon to one of the good ones. (★★)
+I will keep reading at this point, hopefully I'll get soon to one of the good ones.

 Started: Jan 17 2010 Finished: Feb 01 2010

-Babycakes (Tales of the City, #4)
+Babycakes (Tales of the City, #4)by Armistead Maupin

-My review: We are back to 28 Barbary Lane, San Francisco, following the adventure of Mary Ann, Brian, Mouse and Mona.
+We are back to 28 Barbary Lane, San Francisco, following the adventure of Mary Ann, Brian, Mouse and Mona.
 It's the forth book, and all the character are now so familiar, that they do feel like family.
 This is, so far, the best written book of the series, Maupin really improved his writing skills over the year (and he was great to start with).
 The story flows very smoothly now and it's adroitly crafted so that everything falls in place without forcing events.
 As a result the story feel credible and real.
 The story takes place during the AIDS years.
 Mouse is mourning the loss of Jon, Mona is looking for a new life in Seattle, Brian wants a baby to give a meaning to his life, and Mary Ann tries hard to balance married life with her career.
-A quite amazing snapshot of a San Francisco of the end of the last millennium, witty and touching at the same time. (★★★★★)
+A quite amazing snapshot of a San Francisco of the end of the last millennium, witty and touching at the same time.

 Started: Jan 01 2010 Finished: Jan 16 2010